Icd 9 For Chronic Kidney Disease

 Q: Is ICD-9 still used today?

 A: No, the United States transitioned from ICD-9 to ICD-10 in 2015.
-However, understanding ICD-9 is still valuable for interpreting historical medical records.
+That said, understanding ICD-9 is still valuable for interpreting historical medical records That's the part that actually makes a difference..

 Q: Where can I find a complete list of ICD-9 codes?